ericmedvet/slides/advanced-programming-2020/07-socket.md

 ---

-## Message-based protocol
+## Message-oriented protocol

-Previous examples implicitly defined a message-based protocol:
+Previous examples implicitly defined a message-oriented protocol:
 - `SimpleLineProcessingServer`: a message is a text line
 - `SimpleRealVectorProcessingServer`: a message is vector encoded in a specified way